metaplex-foundation/aura-proxy/README.md

 - `methodGroups`: References to predefined method groups
 - `excludeMethods`: Methods to exclude from handling
 - `handleOther`: Whether this endpoint handles methods not explicitly assigned elsewhere
+- `handleWebSocket`: Whether this endpoint can handle WebSocket connections

 ## Important Notes on Method Handling